A-Duke/a-duke-api/README.md

 This project materializes few dreams in connection to database-related development:

 - Eventual Atomicity for Cassandra
-  - Scenario: transfer money between accounts, two updates are needed.
-If second update fails then previous operations must be `compensated`.
+  - Scenario: transfer money between accounts, need two updates.
+If second update fails then first one must be `compensated`.
 - No transactions => no deadlocks
 - History.
 All operations are tracked
 - Binary States/Operations.
 No tables anymore to keep states and operations, use pure Java objects instead (still over Cassandra/JDBC)